hu-macsy/simexpal/docs/quick_start.rst

 To keep the example simple, we assume that instances are lists of integers.

-We can now start to configure SimexPal to automatize the experimental pipeline.
+We can now start to configure simexpal to automatize the experimental pipeline.
 First, we need to create a new `experiments.yml
 <https://github.com/hu-macsy/simexpal/blob/master/examples/sorting/experiments.yml>`_
 file within the ``sorting`` directory.
-This is a configuration file that is read by SimexPal to run the experiments on the desired instances and it is structured as below:
+This is a configuration file that is read by simexpal to run the experiments on the desired instances and it is structured as below:

 .. literalinclude:: ../examples/sorting/experiments.yml